jupyterhub/jupyterhub/docs/source/reference/spawners.md

 **The spawner's underlying system or cluster is responsible for enforcing these limits and providing these guarantees.** If these values are set to `None`, no limits or guarantees are provided, and no environment values are set.

+### Encryption

+Communication between the `Proxy`, `Hub`, and `Notebook` can be secured by turning on `internal_ssl` in `jupyterhub_config.py`.
+For a custom spawner to utilize these certs, there are two methods of interest on the base `Spawner`
+class: `.create_certs` and `.move_certs`.

+The first method, `.create_certs` will sign a key-cert pair using an internally trusted authority for notebooks.
+During this process, `.create_certs` can apply `ip` and `dns` name information to the cert via an `alt_names` `kwarg`.
+This is used for certificate authentication (verification).
+Without proper verification, the `Notebook` will be unable to communicate with the `Hub` and vice versa when `internal_ssl` is enabled.
+For example, given a deployment using the `DockerSpawner` which will start containers with `ips` from the `docker` subnet pool, the `DockerSpawner` would need to instead choose a container `ip` prior to starting and pass that to `.create_certs` (TODO: edit).

+In general though, this method will not need to be changed and the default `ip`/`dns` (localhost) info will suffice.

+When `.create_certs` is run, it will `.create_certs` in a default, central location specified by `c.JupyterHub.internal_certs_location`.
+For `Spawners` that need access to these certs elsewhere (i.e. on another host altogether), the `.move_certs` method can be overridden to move the certs appropriately.
+Again, using `DockerSpawner` as an example, this would entail moving certs to a directory that will get mounted into the container this spawner starts.